hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 2. Implement a global limit for maximum concurrent connections.
 3. Explore the possibility of adding a TTL limit for every connection.
 4. Explore the option to add a limit for the total subscribed time per IP ( `sum(connection * subscribed_time)` ).
 There could theoretically be a way to charge users to increase this limit, for example through via a smart contract.
 Alternatively users could be encouraged to run their own instances of the relay.
-5. Users should be responsible to renew their subscription in the case of an error.
+5. Users should be required to renew their subscription in the case of an error.
 If for some reason the relay is restarted it should not automatically try to restore all previous connections and subscriptions.

 ## Open Questions